Woman smiles as she holds a digital tablet.

 3. Learn what information you’ll need to inform your card issuer of after you’ve graduated and how to retain rewards you gained on your student card.

-Discover student cards after graduation
+Options for student credit cards after graduation

 Do student credit cards become obsolete after graduation?

-How your student card can graduate too
+How your student card can graduate with you

 Student cards are usually issued with lower credit limits, which reflect the higher risk students with low income can pose to credit card issuers.
-The good news, then, is that there are there’s an advantage to reclassifying your credit card with the help of your card provider.

 After you graduate, your credit card provider may ask to update your information.
 This includes:

-• Your date of graduation
+• Graduation date

-• Your income
+• Personal income

 Was this article helpful?